Important Holidays: New Years

 Origins

 Man has probably celebrated the New Year from the dawn of pre-history.
-The earliest celebrations known of history date to Babelonia in 2500 BC.
-All civilizations have made astronomical observations and rekated them to the season.
-Many cultures developed calendars.
-Calendars from 10 to 16 months were developed.
-The year might start in either Spring or Fall.
+The earliest celebrations known to history date to Babylonia in 2500 BC.
 It was the Roman who began the New Year in January.
-Julious Ceasar invited an Egyptian astromer to help recalculate the calendat, introducing what became the Julian calendar.
+Julius Ceasar invited an Egyptian astromer to help recalculate the calendar, introducing what became the Julian calendar.
 After centurirs, however, the seasons were becoming badly coordinaed.
 Pope Gregory in the 16th century eliminated 10 days, giving us our modern calendar--the Gregorian calendar.

 Focus